librenms/librenms/doc/Extensions/Applications.md

 Different applications support a variety of ways to collect data: 1) by direct connection to the application, 2) snmpd extend, or 3) [the agent](Agent-Setup.md).
 The monitoring of applications could be added before or after the hosts have been added to LibreNMS.

+If multiple methods of collection are listed you only need to enable one.

 ##### SNMP Extend

 When using the snmp extend method, the application discovery module will pick up which applications you have set up for monitoring automatically, even if the device is already in LibreNMS.
 The application discovery module is enabled by default for most \*nix operating systems, but in some cases you will need to manually enable the application discovery module.